Home LIST: LTO Violations, Fines and Penalties in the Philippines 2024

 Driving Without A License – Fine: ₱ 3,000

 A driver’s license is necessary to drive the motor vehicle indicated on your license.
-In addition, driving without a license includes having a delinquent, expired, suspended, fake, revoked, or improper license.
+In addition, driving without a license includes having the following:

 Not Wearing A Seatbelt – Fine: ₱ 1,000 To ₱ 5,000